ShauryaSingh14/OnlineBookingSytem/README.md

 - **Backend**: Deploy the Spring Boot application on AWS Elastic Beanstalk.
 - **Database**: MySQL database can be hosted on AWS RDS.
 - **Monitoring**: Use AWS CloudWatch for monitoring API calls and application health.

-## Contact

-For any queries or support, please contact Shaurya Singh at [shauryasingh9315@gmail.com](mailto:shauryasingh9315@gmail.com).